Conduitry/defiler/API.md

 This can be asked for physical or virtual files.
 If you ask for a file during the initial wave of processing before it is available, Defiler will wait for the file to be ready and transformed.
 If it ever happens that every in-progress file is waiting for a file to become available, the deadlock will be broken by Defiler resolving all of the pending `File`s to `undefined`.
 This may happen multiple times during the initial wave of processing.

-When used in your transform, this will also register the file being transformed as depending on the file or files in `path`, using the [`depend` method](#dependdependent-path).
+When used in your transform, this will also register the file being transformed as depending on the file or files in `path`.
 Once the initial wave of processing is complete, any changes to dependencies will cause their dependents to be re-transformed.
 When used in a generator, this will register the generator as depending on the file on files in `path`, and any changes to dependencies will cause the generator to be re-run.

+### `add(file)`

+Manually insert a virtual `File`, running it through the transform.

+- `file` - the `File` object (or plain old JavaScript object) representing the virtual file to add

+For convenience, you can call this with a POJO, and a new `File` instance will be created for you with properties `Object.assign`ed from the object.

 ## Events